 After several hours he was transported from to Bosnia together with other people on the move, all male.
 On the way, the van stopped once, picking up more people on the move.
 One of the individuals was 16-years-old.
 The journey was difficult for the group of now 10 as hey lacked oxygen inside the van’s backspace:

 “It was a closed car where there was no air, just a little bit air.
 So, we had a problem to breath.”

-When they arrived at the border Bosnian border, the officers order them to get off the van in groups of four.
-Then, they stole their money, phones and power banks while searching their bodies.
+When they arrived at the Bosnian border, the officers ordered them to get off the van in groups of four.
+Then, they took their money, phones and power banks while searching their bodies.
 When they found a good phone, they put it into their pockets, while damaging the old phones with batons.
 Then, the ten of them were physically attacked by two officers wearing black uniforms and balaclavas, waiting outside of the van.

 “They were beating us at the border close to Velika Kladuša … They took us four by four out of the car and were beating us … They finished with 2 people, me and my friend were the last.
 We were running after.
 They were shouting at us to move and run.
 I tried to ask them to give me back my money and phone, but they said to me no question and kept beating me … There was a hill and they pushed me from that hill.
 One guy was 16 years old, he told them that.
 Another man was 22 years old, but both got beaten by the police.
 They did not care if you were young, or child, or old, no problem, they [Croatian police] beat everyone.”

 The respondent then walked back with the other nine to the makeshift camp in Velika Kladuša (BIH).
 He had pain in his back, legs, hands and a headache.
 One of his friends, who was 16-years-old, had pain all over his body.